My Experiences with Mental Health

 In honour of World Mental Health Day, I would like to share some of my own experiences with mental health.

-My mental health challenges were/are related to a history of striving for high performance, anxiety about not achieving high performance and being ‘in control’.
+My mental health challenges were/are related striving for high performance, anxiety about barriers to achieving high performance and being ‘in control’.

 This was particularly prevalent in my twenties.